-29.11 (a) Whenever a department Chairperson or Dean has evidence of deterioration of a tenured

-September 1, 2000 - August 31, 2003 UFCT, Local 1460, AFL-CIO Page 29 of 36 faculty member's competence or adherence to duty, an evaluation of his or her total performance shall be effectuated.

-(b) An Ad Hoc Committee shall be empowered to evaluate the total performance of a tenured faculty member whenever the Chairperson or Dean has evidence of the deterioration of such tenured faculty member's competence or adherence to duty as set forth in Article 29.11(a), above.
+- 30.11 (a) Whenever a department Chairperson or Dean has evidence of deterioration of a tenured faculty member's competence or adherence to duty, an evaluation of his or her total performance shall be effectuated. - (b) An Ad Hoc Committee shall be empowered to evaluate the total performance of a tenured faculty member whenever the Chairperson or Dean has evidence of the deterioration of such tenured faculty member's competence or adherence to duty as set forth in Article 29.11(a), above.
 The Ad Hoc Committee shall be appointed by the President and shall consist of a representative of the President, two Deans and four tenured faculty members.

-29.12 Termination for Cause
+30.12 Termination for Cause

-(a) Faculty members having tenure shall not be removed or suspended except for adequate cause which shall include: (i) incompetent service; and (ii) neglect of duty.

-(b) Removal or suspension of a person on tenure shall require service of written charges and may be taken up as a grievance directly at Step 2 of the grievance procedure under this Agreement within thirty (30) days of removal or suspension.
+- (a) Faculty members having tenure shall not be removed or suspended except for adequate cause which shall include: (i) incompetent service; and (ii) neglect of duty. - (b) Removal or suspension of a person on tenure shall require service of written charges and maybe taken up as a grievance directly at Step 2 of the grievance procedure under this Agreement within thirty (30) days of removal or suspension.
 The person so charged shall be on a pay status pending the outcome of the proceedings affecting his/her tenure.
 The fees and expenses of the American Arbitration Association and the Arbitrator shall be borne by the Institute.

-29.13 Lay-off -- Transfer -- Financial Exigency
+30.13 Lay-off -- Transfer -- Financial Exigency